No Win, No Fee (818) 990-8300

 State and federal discrimination laws protect both current workers and job applicants.
 Any Los Angeles employee who believes they have been discriminated against in the workplace can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) and can even potentially file a workplace discrimination lawsuit against the employer.

-Some of the most common types of discrimination in the workplace are:
+Some of the most common types of employment discrimination in the workplace are:

 • Age Discrimination: The Age Discrimination in Employment Act (ADEA) makes it a violation to discriminate against any current employee or job applicant over the age of 40.
 It is illegal to fire, lay off, demote or take any such adverse employment action against an employee because of his or her age.

-• Sex Discrimination: Federal and state laws prohibit discrimination in the workplace that is based on an employee's gender or sexual orientation.
-Discrimination against an individual because of gender identity, including transgender status, or because of sexual orientation is discrimination because of sex in violation of Title VII.
+• Sex Discrimination: Discrimination based on sexual orientation should not be tolerated in the workplace.
+Federal and state laws prohibit discrimination in the workplace that is based on an employee's gender or sexual orientation.
+Discrimination against an individual because of gender identity, including transgender status, or because of sexual orientation is unlawful discrimination because of sex in violation of Title VII.

 • Disability Discrimination: The Americans with Disability Act and the Rehabilitation Act require that employers cannot discriminate against current or prospective employees based on any type of physical or mental disability, or even a medical condition such as cancer.
 The employer is also required to make reasonable accommodations for disabled persons in the workplace such as constructing wheelchair ramps, providing ergonomic furniture, etc. Under the law, pregnancy is considered a disability as well.
 The Pregnancy Discrimination Act prohibits employers from discriminating against women in the workplace due to pregnancy.
 The employer is required to provide reasonable accommodations to pregnant women when necessary.